djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 shift delete - delete get rid of space (ripple delete)

-- ctrl and drag - add to start of timeline
+- ctrl and drag - add into timeline and move other things around it.
 - , - add to start of timeline (from source monitor)

 ## Speed up and slow down clips